 Note: A non-resident taxpayer only pays CGT on shares in a public company if they hold more than 10 per cent of the total value of the company.

 See also the later proposal (described above) to remove the main residence CGT exemption for foreign residents.

 CGT and Temporary residents

-Temporary residents are basically treated in the same way as non-residents for CGT purposes.
+Temporary residents are in general treated in the same way as non-residents for CGT purposes, but there are exceptions.